Skip to main content

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Charge IDThe unique identifier of the charge.
+Charge IDThe unique identifier for the charge.

 CustomerThe ID of an existing customer that will be associated with this request.